alessandrocolombi/BGSL/README.md

 ### GSL

 At linking stage, **BGSL** would need to know where the GNU Scientific Library is.
 The main reference to make it available is [Rtools Packages](https://github.com/r-windows/rtools-packages).
-It offer an automatized procedure for both 32 and 64 bits architectures.
+It offers an automatized procedure for both 32 and 64 bits architectures.

 1. Open a Rtool Bash terminal, you can find it in "C:\rtools40\mingw64.exe" or "C:\rtools40\msys2.exe" or using the shortcut in your Start Menu.
 Both executables should work fine. <br/>
-**Note** it is in general not equivalent to the default terminal that is available in Rstudio (Alt+Shift+R).
-That usually opens the Command Prompt or Git Bash.
-It is suggested to open the correct terminal as explained above.
-2. `cd` into [Rtools Packages directory](https://github.com/r-windows/rtools-packages).
-The easiest way is by cloning it with Git.
-Make sure if it is already available with

-1. Open a Rtool Bash terminal, you can find it in "C:\rtools40\mingw64.exe" or "C:\rtools40\msys2.exe" or using the shortcut in your Start Menu.
-Both executables should work fine.
 **Note** it is in general not equivalent to the default terminal that is available in Rstudio (Alt+Shift+R).
 That usually opens the Command Prompt or Git Bash.
 It is suggested to open the correct terminal as explained above.
 2. `cd` into [Rtools Packages directory](https://github.com/r-windows/rtools-packages).
 The easiest way to that is by cloning it with Git.
 Make sure if it is already available with